What is The Difference Between Hard Wax and Strip Wax?

 - Consistency: In all cases, the wax must reach a gooey consistency resembling maple syrup, but hard waxes are applied in thicker layers and left to harden so they are stiffer and less malleable.
 This consistency will also ensure that there are no residues left on the person's skin after the wax is removed.
 Because they are comparatively more flexible, strip waxes can be applied in thinner layers, but they often require the application of natural oils to fully remove the stickiness left on the skin.

 - Temperature: Hard waxes should have a temperature between 140 and 150 ºF before they touch the client's skin.
 Soft waxes are usually applied at a temperature of 86-104ºF.
-The right temperature is important to remove the hairs evenly and to avoid bacteria from spreading.
+The right temperature is important to remove the hairs evenly and to keep bacteria from spreading.

 - Hair Length: As we've mentioned in other occasions, it's easier to wax hairs that are at least 1/4 of an inch long.
 Hard waxes, however, are particularly effective grabbing shorter hairs and this makes them ideal to work on facial skin.

 - Pain Levels and Comfort: Sticking to the hairs and not the skin to reduce the effort while pulling, hard wax is less painful but can still cause discomfort when used in areas where soft waxes would be most practical.
-When they have a lower melting point, strip waxes bring a pleasant sensation during application while removing the client's concerns over burned skin, but they are still slightly more likely to irritate.
+When they have a lower melting point, strip waxes bring a pleasant sensation during application while removing the client's concerns over burned skin, but they are still more likely to irritate the skin.
 While the leftover stickiness can be uncomfortable, the use of removal strips allows a quick process, no matter the size of the area.
 Cold waxes in particular are a good alternative for people with low tolerance to heat or circulatory problems.

 - Duration of the Session: Hard waxes require a longer preparation time.
 Not only must the skin be properly prepped to take the wax's temperature, the wax itself also takes from 10 to 20 minutes to heat until reaching the right consistency.
 Strip waxes involve less prep and the waxing itself usually takes from 20 to 40 minutes, but they might involve a longer clean-up period.
 The average duration of a session usually increases by a few minutes when dealing with first-timers (whose hair follicles are still not weakened by previous wax treatments) and people with very coarse hair.